 Learn how to make a fruit bouquet, the easy way!
 This vibrant dragon fruit recipe only takes 25 minutes to make using 5 ingredients: white-flesh dragon fruit, green grapes, strawberries, kale, and cabbage.
 Perfect for Valentine’s day, mother’s day or even as wedding centerpieces.

-WATCH MY RECIPE VIDEO above to see why it’s so simple to build.
+WATCH MY RECIPE VIDEO below to see why it’s so simple to build.
 Next time, before you give flowers, try making this DIY fruit bouquet at home!

 What Does Dragon Fruit Taste Like?